-Did you miss last week’s essay, “Boomer Retirement: Part 2 – What Will We Do?”?
+Did you miss last week’s essay, “Another Side of the Greatest Generation”?
 You can still read it here.

 We’re open to offerings from visitors to BBHQ.
 If you have something to say of interest to boomers, write it as well as you can in 700-1,000 words, and send it to us.
 We can’t guarantee we’ll publish it, but we’ll surely give it a good look.

 Please help us by buying stuff through our link to Amazon.com:

 |The BBHQ Feature Album is "Old Friends Live on Stage (Deluxe Edition) (2 CD/1 DVD)," by Simon & Garfunkel.
 If you were fortunate enough to see them in concert in 2003, I do not have to sell you.
 The concert was terrific!
 This album collection includes 55 songs, plus their new recording, "Citizen of the Planet," and one of the songs sung by the Everly Brothers during the concert.
 The DVD was recorded during their concert in Madison Square Garden in 2003.
 For any S&G fan, this is a must have!
 But then, you knew that already, didn't you?|